Ortec-Finance/sailfish-hpc/sailfish-k8s/README.md

 # Configuring Sailfish with your workloads
 Sailfish is made to listen to a Prometheus metric.
 The workloads will scale down to zero when there is no traffic.

+## Testing
+To fire requests at the demo apps, execute this command:
+`curl -X POST -H 'Content-Type: application/json' -d @sailfish-py/body-small.json https://sailfish-gateway-sailfish.apps.your_cluster.westeurope.aroapp.io/jobs`

+Adjust the url to point at your cluster!

+## Monitoring
+You can apply the dashboard on the `/monitoring` folder to have a good overview of what's going on!